-- 20. Prioritisation of the work of the Service is achieved by the development and delivery of an annual risk based audit plan.
-This describes the assurance plans for the Service and includes capacity for flexibility to adjust to changing circumstances and for demand led and urgent work if appropriate.
-The plan is based on a mix of different types of audit and work to ensure that assurance over the systems of governance, risk management and internal control is obtained from a number of different directions and sources. - 21.
+- 21. Prioritisation of the work of the Service is achieved by the development and delivery of an annual risk based audit plan.
+This describes the assurance plans for the Service and includes capacity for flexibility to adjust to changing circumstances and for demand led and urgent work if appropriate. - 22.
+The plan is based on a mix of different types of audit and work to ensure that assurance over the systems of governance, risk management and internal control is obtained from a number of different directions and sources. - 23.
 The Service's methodology for establishing audit priorities is aligned with governance and risk management systems.
-Audit plans are developed through an assessment of risk and assurance needs and are to be further developed to show the link to the Authority's overall objectives. - 22.
-It is considered that the 2017/18 Internal Audit Plan represented a reasonable view of critical areas for audit review and assurance needs when it was constructed and agreed with Senior Management and the Audit and Risk Committee.
-It was based on reasonable estimates of available resources and was completed in year.
-The Internal Audit Plan for 2018/19 was presented to the Audit and Risk Committee at its meeting on 22 May 2018.
+Audit plans are developed through an assessment of risk and assurance needs. - 24.
+It is considered that the 2021/22 Internal Audit Plan represented a reasonable view of critical areas for audit review and assurance needs when it was constructed and agreed with Senior Management and the Audit and Risk Committee.
+It was based on reasonable estimates of available resources and when also taking into account work that was completed further to the onset of the coronavirus pandemic. - 25.
+The Internal Audit Plan for 2022/23 was presented to the Audit and Finance Committee at its meeting on 31 March 2022 and the Service Leadership Team at its meeting on 8 March 2022.